You’ve got your Lululemon gear on, hair in a pony, you’re ready to lace up and get your sweat on. But there’s one problem: you’re starving.

 5 Awesome Pre-Workout Snacks:

-- Healthy hippie.
+- Coco avo toast.
 1 slice Ezekiel toast, 1 teaspoon coconut oil, ½ a small avocado & sprinkle of fleur de sel

 - Choco-java lover.
 1 cup iced coffee blended with 2 tablespoons chocolate hemp protein and a small banana

-- Fat fabulous.
+- Fat’s your friend.
 Chia pudding (combine 1 ½ cups lite coconut milk from a carton, mixed with 5 tablespoons chia seeds and refrigerate 4 hours or overnight, makes 4 servings) top with a sprinkle of unsweetened coconut and raspberries

 - Sweet ‘n healthy.
 Avocado banana smoothie.